 Please note that the subject matter covered in this guidance is in no way exhaustive and the material does not stand on its own nor is intended to be relied upon as a substitute for obtaining specific legal advice.
 Individual circumstances will differ.
 The information contained in this guidance is given in good faith but any liability of Welsh Athletics Ltd or its professional advisors (including their respective members or employees) to you or any third party which may arise out of the reliance by you or any other party of the contents of this guidance is hereby excluded to the fullest extent permitted by law.
 Welsh Athletics Ltd and its professional advisors accept no duty of care or liability for any loss occasioned, whether caused by negligence or otherwise, to any person acting or refraining from actions as a result of any material in this guidance.
-We would strongly recommend that you consult professional advisors on specific issues before Taking actions that may contradict this guidance or current government guidelines.
+We would strongly recommend that you consult professional advisors on specific issues before acting or refraining from action on any of the contents of this guidance.